How to Train for a Mountain Hike

 Building the strength of your core muscles (stomach and lower back) and upper shoulder muscles is also important as you will be carrying a lightweight pack for up to 6-7 hours a day.

-Climbing Kilimanjaro is in fact one long hike.
+Most mountain climbs are in fact one long hike.
 The best way to prepare for a long hike is to do a few yourself.
 We recommend doing at least two long distance hikes (over 5 hours).
 If you can do back to back days that would be even better.
-Doing a few practices hikes as part of your training to climb Kilimanjaro has these benefits:
+Doing a few practices hikes as part of your training has these benefits:

 You get to experience what a 5+ hour hike on difficult terrain feels like, going up and down (for most people going down is often more grueling as your knees and joints can take a battering)

 You get to wear-in your boots.
-There is nothing worse than arriving in Kilimanjaro with unworn-in boots.
-This can seriously affect your summit attempt as you will get blisters and sore feet early on in your hike.
+There is nothing worse than arriving ifor your adventure with unworn-in boots.
+This can seriously affect your trip as you will get blisters and sore feet early on in your hike.

-Often the thing that gets climbers to the top of Kilimanjaro is their mental stamina.
+Often the thing that gets climbers to the top of a mountain is their mental stamina.
 There will be times during the summit night that you will want to give up and go back down.
 Being able to dig deep and pull on your mental reserves is so important.

 There are many activities to train your mental stamina.
 Most require some form of pushing your body to the extreme, or to what you think your limits are, and then pushing through to accomplish your goal.

 Long distance cycling or running, particularly marathons and half marathons can do the same thing.
 This type of activity requires you to draw on mental reserves to get to the finish line.
 Most people who run marathons will tell you the last mile was all mental strength.
-If you can get in that state of mind at least once before Kilimanjaro then you will be perfectly prepared for the final push up the slopes.
-Although, we are not suggesting that everyone should run a marathon before attempting to climb Kilimanjaro.
+If you can get in that state of mind at least once before your adventre then you will be perfectly prepared for the final push up the slopes or when at altitude.
+Although, we are not suggesting that everyone should run a marathon before their trip.

-We truly believe most people – regardless of age or physical condition – can climb Kilimanjaro (within reason, of course!).
+We truly believe most people – regardless of age or physical condition – can climb a mountain (within reason, of course!).
 All one needs to do is ensure their cardiovascular system is firing on all engines and that they have the mental strength to see the hike to the end.